 I took up painting and went to college in 1995 and since then have been working as an artist mainly from my studio at home which I share with my partner and professional photographer Roy Matthews.

-My aim is to create dynamic, colour filled acrylic paintings, unique bespoke art pieces.
-I am now able to offer a new range of professional quality prints as well as originals for your space; perhaps a small painting for a niche space or perhaps that statement painting that will really make a room pop.
+My aim is to create dynamic, colour filled paintings and provide unique bespoke art pieces.
+I am now able to offer a new range of professional quality prints as well as originals for your space; a small painting for a niche space or perhaps that statement painting that will really make a room pop.

 As a long-time student of yoga, I have a keen personal and artistic interest in how the body moves.
-For me, dancers are akin to painters: using their bodies, they too draw, incise, and push into space.
+For me, dancers are akin to painters: using their bodies, they draw, incise, and push into space.
 The process of recreating their balletic movements is complicated, sometimes frustrating, and often challenging, but it is ultimately exhilarating.

+I am creating new projects which are constantly evolving but always involve the figure.
 I hope you will stay in touch and keep up to date with occasional emails from me and details about individual paintings and the latest pieces in my blog

 Jane Denman is a painter living in East Preston, West Sussex.
 Her painting style places figures in an abstract environment and she enjoys working in series.
 Jane works at home in her studio and studied BA Fine Art at Northbrook College, Worthing, graduating in 1999

 Jane’s ambition is to paint stories that convey personal and perhaps collectively felt emotion.
 Jane collages found images to create new imagined worlds.
 Drawing is a big part of the process which then works alongside composing the storyline.
 Jane enjoys using fluid acrylics with thicker bodied acrylic on canvas and paper.
 Jane has a painting in Worthing Art Museum as part of their collection, has regularly exhibited at the Brighton Art Fair and has collectors in the UK and Europe.